The Visitor Center and Klingsberg Aviary will be closed to visitors from December 22, 2024, through January 22, 2025.

 Once considered the most abundant bird on earth, the Passenger Pigeon was a bird of the eastern deciduous forest, where it fed on chestnuts, acorns, beechnuts, and the soft fruits of trees and shrubs.
 It formed massive flocks that were said to have darkened the sky when they passed, and they nested in colonies of hundreds of thousands of pairs.
 The clearing of the eastern deciduous forest, as well as market hunting, took the species from billions to none.

-LAST SEEN: The last recorded wild Passenger Pigeon was shot in Ohio in 1900.
+Last seen: The last recorded wild Passenger Pigeon was shot in Ohio in 1900.
 The last captive Passenger Pigeon, Martha, died at the Cincinnati Zoo in 1914.

 Carolina Parakeet